Remote Notary Law

 To provide remote notarizations in New York State, the Notary has to be physically located in the state of NY, but the signer or principal can reside anywhere in the US.

-Remote notarizations are performed electronically and remotely using electronic signatures, electronic identity verification, audio visual and electronic recordkeeping of journal entries.
-The signing is performed in real time where the signers appear before the Notary through the use of audio-visual technology which allows for two-way communication.
+Remote notarizations are performed electronically and remotely using electronic signatures, electronic identity verification, and audiovisual and electronic recordkeeping of journal entries.
+The signing is performed in real-time where the signers appear before the Notary through the use of audio-visual technology which allows for two-way communication.

 The Notary is required to scan the document to be notarized the same way he/she would if it was an in-person signing.
 Once the identities of the signers have been verified and the document has been signed by the principal(s), the document should be transmitted to the notary for officiating.
 The Notary is to confirm that the electronic document is the same as the one signed in front of the Notary’s presence before affixing the notary stamp and signature.
 The notary can either affix an electronic stamp or perform the notarization by traditional ink on the document.